 The lobster is spring-loaded and closes on its own.
 Pressing down on the lever will open the clasp by swinging the claw inward.
 It closes once you release the lever.
 Lobster clasps are available in varying sizes and metal designs, including a version that lets the clasp portion rotate 360 degrees without disturbing the jewelry.
 Swivel-style lobster clasp works well for bracelets that you don’t wear too frequently.
 They can perfectly handle light to medium weight jewelry, but you’ll need something sturdier for heavier pieces of jewelry.
 Jewel Clasps

 Buttons may be the oldest form of closures, but they undeniably work well.
 A button clasp is just like the toggle clasp, but with a button.
 Bottom clasps are more customizable, and they blend perfectly with most types of jewelry.
 Manufacturers make buttons from different materials, including metals.
 Buttons have adjustable designs, as you can add multiple loops of beaded rings.
-However, you want to show that these loops embellish the rings and aren’t annoying to see or wear.
+However, Jewelry manufacturer, you want to show that these loops embellish the rings and aren’t annoying to see or wear.
 Jewel Clasps

 Toggle clasps are similar to Buttons, and they make an excellent choice for necklaces as the beads’ weight helps close the clasp.
 The toggle clasp has a toggle (obviously) that goes through the clasp’s ring for added security.
 The toggles may have a subtle or decorative and endearing design.
 Heavier jewelry works well with toggle-type clasps, as the weight only helps keep the toggle in place.
 Jewel Clasps